DMKEBUSINESSGMBH/typo3-mksanitizedparameters/Documentation/ChangeLog/Index.md

 The following is a very high level overview of the changes in this extension.

+v12.0.0
+* TYPO3 12.4 compatibility

+v11.0.8
+* new icon and unified extension naming

 v11.0.7
 * drop support for obsolete caretaker_instance and add support for webkitpdf